vlasscontreras/php-trainer/README.md

 **Full example:** `src/OOP/Interfaces/Interfaces.php`.

 **Important:** In the controller class of the full example, we implement a concept called **Object Composition**.
-Make sure you take a look to the constructor of that class to get more details 😉.
+Make sure you take a look at the constructor of that class to get more details 😉.

 ▶️ Run exercise: